Varendraaa/Shadow/README.md

 It is designed for easy addition of new game objects, such as enemies and items, and uses billboarding sprites and cycling textures to create animations.<br/>

 ## Fair Warning
-**The game and its base engine was created in a very limited development window of around 7 weeks**, thesis writing also needed some time :( <br/>
+**The game and its base engine was created in a very limited development window of around 7 weeks**, learning OpenGL and thesis writing also needed some time :( <br/>

 It is my first foray into game development and graphics programming, so features and components were implemented as I was learning the OpenGL pipeline.
 There are many things I would do differently, having learnt the lessons I did during this process.
 If I decide to refactor the implementation into a more streamlined, optimised product, I will link that repository here. <br/>